Variable Selection in Regression-based Estimation of Dynamic Treatment Regimes

-Note that, since Q-learning does not incorporate any propensity score adjustments, scenarios 1 and 2 yield identical estimates, as do scenarios 3 and scenario 4.
+Since Q-learning does not incorporate any propensity score adjustments, scenarios 1 and 2 yield identical estimates, as do scenarios 3 and scenario 4.
 All the three methods have the same treatment-free models and the same blip functions to be estimated in the four scenarios.
-To save the space, here we only present the simulations performance of Scenario 2-4 with sample size 100 and 500; the full simulations are available in the Supplemental Material.

-Across all scenarios where at least one nuisance model is correctly specified, refitted estimators perform better than their penalized counterparts in terms of bias (see Figure 1 in the Supplementary Web Material).
-When at least one of the treatment or treatment-free models is correctly specified, the blip parameter estimators are consistent for refitted pdWOLS.
-When the treatment-free model is correct (Scenarios 3 and 4), the refitted Q-learning (LASSO) estimators are consistent, as expected.
-Surprisingly, PAL failed when the treatment model is incorrect (Scenario 3).
+Across all scenarios where at least one nuisance model was correctly specified, refitted estimators performed better than their penalized counterparts in terms of bias (see Figure S1 in the Supplementary Material).
+When at least one of the treatment or treatment-free models was correctly specified, the blip parameter estimators were consistent for refitted pdWOLS.
+When the treatment-free model was correct (Scenarios 3 and 4), the refitted Q-learning (LASSO) estimators were consistent, as expected.
+Surprisingly, PAL failed when the treatment model was incorrect (Scenario 3).
 This result was not anticipated since PAL is a double robust method, although previous simulations have not considered its performance in terms of parameter estimates \citep{al}.

-The variable selection results for optimal treatment decisions is presented in Table 1.
-In Scenario 2-4, the important tailoring variable was correctly selected by both pdWOLS and Q-learning (LASSO).
+The variable selection results for optimal treatment decisions are presented in Table 1.
+In Scenarios 2-4, the important tailoring variable was correctly selected by both pdWOLS and Q-learning (LASSO).
 PAL failed in scenario 3.
 However, the false positive rates of pdWOLS and Q-learning (LASSO) were higher than that of PAL in all scenarios: for example, in Scenario 3, both LASSO and pdWOLS falsely selected the variable $Ae^{X_1}$ $72\%$ of the time.